olympus-616/alpha/GETTING_STARTED.md

+# Getting Started

-# Instructions for Connecting to Olympus-616
+## Instructions for Connecting to Olympus-616

 ### Create a SSH key
 ```